Kristen Stewart news

 Though massacred by critics, the original Grown Ups grossed more than $162 million in North America and $109 million overseas.
 Sandler’s Jack and Jill, however, was a box office disappointment.
 Sandler, who turns 46 next September, is perhaps in need of a younger face in his movies.

 Besides Grown Ups 2, Lautner has also had his name linked to the likes of Michael Bay and Gus Van Sant.
 Stretch Armstrong was to have earned him $7 million according to reports of a year or so ago, but this past January it was announced that Lautner was no longer attached to the project.

 Now, before Lautner goes imprinting his mark on Sandler – and I’d rather see that than the other way around – he’ll be paired for the last (?) time with fellow Twilight co-stars Kristen Stewart and Robert Pattinson in Bill Condon’s The Twilight Saga: Breaking Dawn - Part 2 next November 16.

-Kristen Stewart beautiful On the Road movie Marylou photo.
-Kristen Stewart looks quite beautiful as Marylou in this On the Road picture posted earlier today on the movie’s website.
+Kristen Stewart looks great as Marylou in this On the Road picture posted earlier today on the movie’s website.
 Best known for playing Bella Swan in Twilight, New Moon, Eclipse, and Breaking Dawn - Part 1, Stewart has recently been featured in several independent productions.